Professor Emeritus of Chinese Studies

-Donald Sutton is a China historian working at the juncture of history and anthropology.
-Besides early studies of the origins of 20th century warlordism, he has mostly focused on ritual or folk religion, with support from the Fulbright Program, the Taiwan National Endowment for Culture and the Arts, the Chiang Ching-kuo Foundation, the Joint Committee on Chinese Studies of the ACLS and SSRC, and St John’s College, Cambridge.
-He has published on religious and social change in 20th century Taiwan, and on late imperial social relations explored through religion, and will gather some of the articles for a book on ritual in Chinese societies.
+I am a China historian working at the juncture of history and anthropology.
+Besides early studies of the origins of 20th century warlordism, I have mostly focused on ritual or folk religion, with support from the Fulbright Program, the Taiwan National Endowment for Culture and the Arts, the Chiang Ching-kuo Foundation, the Joint Committee on Chinese Studies of the ACLS and SSRC, and St John’s College, Cambridge.
+I have published on religious and social change in 20th century Taiwan, and on late imperial social relations explored through religion, and will gather some of the articles for a book on ritual in Chinese societies.

 Another line of research explores ethnicity and religion in two remote areas: West Hunan and the Tibetan borderlands.
 The second project, conducted jointly with the historian Xiaofei Kang (George Washington University), centers on a World Heritage site, with the support of collaborative summer grants from the National Endowment for the Humanities.
-Their book in draft, “Contesting the Yellow Dragon,” is a case study of ethnicity, religious practice, tourism and environmentalism.
-As an offshoot of this work, he is examining state formation in Aba Autonomous Tibetan and Qiang Prefecture in the early People’s Republic.
+Our book in draft, “Contesting the Yellow Dragon,” is a case study of ethnicity, religious practice, tourism and environmentalism.
+As an offshoot of this work, I am examining state formation in Aba Autonomous Tibetan and Qiang Prefecture in the early People’s Republic.

 - “Policy and Identity on an Ethnic Periphery: The Aba Tibetan Autonomous Prefecture: 1950-2010,” in Carolyn Cartier and Tim Oakes, eds., Vast Land of Borders: Regionality and the Development of the Chinese State (in press)